 The entire process takes approximately five years, although some students are able to complete the program in less time.
 Below is an overview of program requirements by year and other pertinent information.

 In the summer prior to starting the first year students complete Math 104, Introduction to Real Analysis.
 This course prepares students to write the mathematical proofs required in the first year.
-In the fall of the first year students take econometrics (ARE 210), microeconomic theory (ECON 201A) and macroeconomic theory (ECON 202A).
+In the fall of the first year students take econometrics (ARE 210), microeconomic theory (ECON 201A), and production, industrial organization, and regulation in agriculture (ARE 201).
 In the spring semester of the first year students take econometrics (ARE 212), a second semester of microeconomic theory (ECON 201B), and agricultural economics (ARE 202).

 In the summer before the second year students begin their second year econometrics projects, also known as the second year paper.
 Students select an economic question that is of interest to them, and under close faculty supervision craft an empirical paper.
 A good empirical paper requires three components: a concise, sensible, and relevant research question or hypothesis to test; reasonably good data; and an experiment, event, or set of circumstances that give the data a chance to answer the question asked.
 Identifying a good question is a non-trivial exercise that takes time and effort.
 Over the course of the second year students work with a faculty advisor to meet specific deadlines, and the top second year paper wins the Sidney Hoos prize.